Why Choose Our Program?

 “The program will prepare you for a career in social scientific research better than any Masters program I have seen.
 While personal research projects are focused, the curriculum provides opportunity for study in many important areas of health studies.”

-“I would tell them [prospective applicants that] they have a lot of freedom to choose their own research project, but then once decided it is a tremendous amount of work.
+“I would tell [prospective applicants that] they have a lot of freedom to choose their own research project, but then once decided it is a tremendous amount of work.
 They would need to understand that this program is a full time job, but once completed they would have a very practical set of skills for the work force (e.g. methods, research design) as well as an understanding of what type of work might be involved in a PhD program.”

 “The small size allows for individual attention and a great deal of personalization – this will allow you to learn A LOT and take your critical thinking skills to the next level.
 The program ensures you will be able to apply what you’ve learned by the time you leave.”